icevelez/core.js/documentation/handlebar.md

 ## 3. Loops

-> Accessing individual values from an array requires using the getter as a function `()` property and setting a new value requires using `.set()` or `.update()`.
-This API decision is due to the limitation of JavaScript with closures where re-assigning a value `item = new_item` will not trigger reactivity.
+> Accessing individual values from an array requires using the variable as a function `()` and setting a new value requires using `.set()` or `.update()`.
+This API decision is due to the limitation of JavaScript with scope and closures where re-assigning a value `item = new_item` will not trigger reactivity.

 ### ✅ `each` block
 ```html